Miller Preserving Germans From Russia History

 “Eventually, we’ll make a CD of those,” he said.

-of the Germans from Russia will be on sale at the festival.
+The Jamestown College Concert Choir participated in the music documentary, Miller said.
+A DVD of the choir’s performance of the music of the Germans from Russia will be on sale at the festival.

 Other items for sale are cookbooks, key maps, and popular books.